 Can I apply for Yukon Health Insurance Plan if I'm on a work visa?

-You can apply for Yukon Health Insurance Plan if you are on a work visa for a minimum of 1 year.
+You can apply for Yukon Health Insurance Plan if you're on a work visa for a minimum of 1 year.

 Can I apply for Yukon Health Insurance Plan if I'm on a study visa?

-You can't apply to the Yukon Health Insurance Plan if you are on a study visa.
+You cannot apply to the Yukon Health Insurance Plan if you're on a study visa.